 § Slide 2.
 Go over the parts of a flower.
 Tell them the main four to remember are pistil, stamen, petal and sepal.
 Ask them at the end what those four do.

 § Slide 3.
 Pass out handout.
 Tell them they are going to make a color guide for flowers.
 Ask them to color the word petal and then color the petals in the drawing the same color.
-It doesn’t matter what color they choose as long as the name and object are the same.
+It doesn’t matter what color they choose as long as the name and flower part are the same.
 Repeat for other words.

 2. Collect flowers that children will dissect.
 Use meat trays for the students to perform their dissection.

 3. You may want to use a plastic knife or scissor, depending on what plant you have found to dissect.
 Ideally it would be good for each child to have their own flower.
-You also may want to get 2-4 different flowers and have the students compare amongst.
+You also may want to get 2-4 different types of flowers and have the students compare amongst.